- Energy-efficient living

 - insulation levels

 - area of windows and their orientation.

 There are a number of online tools available to assist you.
-The Australian Institute of Refrigeration, Air Conditioning and Heating have a calculator that can help you work out the capacity of the air conditioner required for the area you want to heat or cool.
+Size Calculator is an online calculator that can help you work out the capacity of the air conditioner required for the area you want to heat or cool.
 This can be a good way of getting an initial estimation of the size of the unit required.
 However, it's still best to consult with an industry expert or experienced installer for a final decision on the right size and type of air conditioner.

 More from around the web